-Based on Article 1 number 1 of the Trademark Law, a trademark is a sign that can be displayed graphically in the form of images, logos, names, words, letters, numbers, color arrangements, in the form of 2 (two) dimensions and / or 3 (three) dimensions, sound, holograms, or a combination of 2 (two) or more of these elements to distinguish goods and / or services produced by persons or legal entities in the trading activities of goods and / or services.
+Trademark as a form of intellectual property, has an important role in promoting and improving the trading of goods or services in Indonesia (Gultom, 2018).
+Based on Article 1 number 1 of the Trademark Law, a trademark is a sign that can be displayed graphically in the form of images, logos, names, words, letters, numbers, colour arrangements, in the form of 2 (two) dimensions and/or 3 (three) dimensions, sound, holograms, or a combination of 2 (two) or more of these elements to distinguish goods and/or services produced by persons or legal entities in the trading activities of goods and/or services.
 Trademarks as stipulated in Article 2 paragraph (2) of the Trademark Law include trademarks and service marks, with the following definitions (Utomo, 2010):

-- a) Trademarks are marks used on goods traded by a person or several persons jointly or legal entities to distinguish with other similar goods.
-Example: Coca-Cola, Sanyo, Honda - b) Service Marks are marks used on services traded by a person or several persons jointly or legal entities to distinguish with other similar services.
-Example: Bank of America, Bumiputera Insurance, Horison Hotel
+A. Trademarks are marks used on goods traded by a person or several persons jointly or legal entities to distinguish from other similar goods.

+Example: Coca-Cola, Sanyo, Honda

+B. Service Marks are marks used on services traded by a person or several persons jointly or legal entities to distinguish from other similar services.

-Trademark as a form of intellectual creation has an important role for the smooth and increased trade of goods or services in trade and investment activities (Sutedi, 2009).
+Examples: Bank of America, Bumiputera Insurance, Horison Hotel

+The trademarks have important roles.
 For producers, trademarks are used to guarantee the value of their products, especially regarding quality, convenience of use or things that are generally related to the technology.
-For traders, trademarks are used for the promotion of merchandise in order to find and expand the market.
+For traders, trademarks are used for the promotion of merchandise to find and expand the market.
 For the consumer, the trademark is needed to make a choice of goods to be purchased.
 The trademark can also serve to stimulate the growth of industry and trade that is fair and beneficial to all parties.
 (Usman, 2003).
 In essence, a trademark is used by the producer or owner of the trademark to protect its products, either in the form of services or other trade goods.
 Based on this, a trademark has the following functions (Purwaningsih, 2005):

-- a) Differentiating function, which distinguishes one company's product from another company's product. - b) Reputation guarantee function, which is in addition to being a sign of the origin of the product, also personally connects the reputation of the branded product with the manufacturer, as well as providing quality assurance for the product. - c) Promotion function, the trademark is also used as a means of introducing new products and maintaining the reputation of old products that are traded, as well as to dominate the market. - d) The function of investment stimulation and industrial growth, namely the trademark can support industrial growth through capital investment, both foreign and domestic in facing the free market mechanism.
+- A. Differentiating function, which distinguishes one company's product from another company's product. - B. The reputation guarantee function, which in addition to being a sign of the origin of the product, also personally connects the reputation of the branded product with the manufacturer, as well as providing quality assurance for the product. - C. Promotion function, the trademark is also used as a means of introducing new products and maintaining the reputation of old products that are traded, as well as to dominate the market. - D. The function of investment stimulation and industrial growth, namely the trademark can support industrial growth through capital investment, both foreign and domestic in facing the free market mechanism.

-Along with the advancement of science and technology, it is very possible for a person or legal entity to use science and technology to violate a trademark for profit, one of the examples is the counterfeiting of the trademark.
+Along with the advancement of science and technology, a person or legal entity can use science and technology to violate a trademark for profit, one of the examples is the counterfeiting of the trademark.
 Acts of counterfeiting of trademarks are carried out by parties who have bad intentions to gain as much profit as possible in unfair and dishonest business competition using other parties' registered trademarks (Putri, 2018).